Social WorkFind a programme

 - Centre for the Study of Poverty and Social Justice (including the Townsend Centre for International Poverty Research)

-- Centre for Urban Studies Research
+- Centre for Urban and Public Policy Research

 Studying social work equips students with a wide range of knowledge and skills across a broad spectrum of interests and fields.
 As a result, studying social work and developing skills in analysis and research is relevant to vocational or non-vocational work in many different settings and topic areas.